BingHomepage/BingHomepageAPI/README.md

 ### Plain Text

-Object description and data are seperated by a **greater-than sign** sign.
+Object description and data are seperated by a **greater-than** sign.
 On the left hand side of `>` there is description and on the right hand side, it's the data from API.
 You can use your native Split function here to do the job or think of a clever way do deal with this.

 Below is the returned data from this [link](https://cdn.muzzammil.xyz/bing/bing.php?format=text&cc=US):